jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 I often found myself picking the second best answer, and this was typically because I was over thinking the question and second guessing the test writers.

+Once you've narrowed down to two answers, ask yourself "What's different between these?" and then look back in the scenario for specific clues.

 ## Guessing intelligently {#guessing}